SoftwareSeniPT/spotzer-codex/markdowns/workflows.md

 Hosting details for where site will be launched Collateral will be added to Dropbox so the SS PM can download and add to our PM software

+# TEST

+- No problems exist
+- You made it all up
+ 1. You probably missing something big
+     - That isn't really important though
+     - I don't mean to pry
+ 2. You might have just not indented enough times
+     - That seems more likely
+- This helps, right?